Bennet Woodcroft: Biography

-Woodcroft was born in Heaton Norris, Lancashire.
+Woodcroft was born in Heaton Norris, Lancashire, the third of seven children born to John and Ann Woodcroft.
 He studied chemistry under Dalton, returning to Lancashire to join his father in business as a dyer and velvet finisher.
-In 1843 he began a career as a consulting engineer in Manchester and moved to London in 1846 taking up the chair of Professor of Machinery at University College London.
-In 1852 he was appointed Superintendent of Specifications in the Patent Office and in 1864 became the Clerk of Commissioners responsible for the direction of the office.
-During his tenure he founded the Patent Office Library, now part of the British Library, and the Patent Museum, whose collections are now in the Science Museum.
-He retired 12 years later in March 1876.
+In 1843, he began a career as a consulting engineer in Manchester and moved to London in 1846, taking up the chair of Professor of Machinery at University College London.
+In 1852, he was appointed Superintendent of Specifications in the Patent Office and in 1864 became the Clerk of Commissioners responsible for the direction of the office.
+During his tenure, he founded the Patent Office Library, now part of the British Library, and the Patent Museum, whose collections are now in the Science Museum.
+He retired 12 years later, in March 1876.

-During his career he authored over a dozen patents in the fields of textiles and naval engineering.
+During his career, he authored over a dozen patents in the fields of textiles and naval engineering.

 He married Agnes Bertha Sawyer (7 September 1833 – 10 March 1903) in Hampstead in the September Quarter of 1866.
 She was born in Bosworth, Leicestershire.
 At this time he was 63 and she 33.
 They had no children.
 On the 1871 census they lived alone with servants, on the 1881 census she is widowed living with the cook only.

+No biographies or obituaries make any reference to Bennet Woodcroft’s personal life and children conceived prior to his marriage.
+In fact, he had two children with an unmarried woman Matilda Hammond, who lived close to him in Manchester.
+His son Henry Woodcroft Hammond (1839-1893) also became an engineer and emigrated to San Francisco, where he became President of the Anglo-Pacific Steel Company.
+His daughter Eleanor Woodcroft Hammond (1844-1918) married a Frenchman, Joseph Pierre Emmanuel Theogene Cluzel (1835-1885) and moved to France, where her descendants survive to this day.
+Documents show clearly that Bennet Woodcroft kept in touch with his children.
+One of Henry Woodcroft Hammond's daughters, Frances Mary Hammond (1872-1949), married Master Mariner Charles Henry Cross (1869-1923), a grand uncle of George Cross, FRS, in San Francisco.

-Woodcroft died on the 7th February, 1879 at his residence in South Kensington and is buried in Brompton Cemetery, London.
+Woodcroft died on 7 February 1879, at his residence in South Kensington, and is buried in Brompton Cemetery, London.
 His portrait is in the National Portrait Gallery.